harkibit/discover-north-lebanon/README.md

 # Discover North Lebanon

-Discover North Lebanon is a web application built with reactjs.
+Discover North Lebanon is a web based application.
 It allows you to explore different cities and activities that can be done in north Lebanon.

 ## Features
 - Search for an activity in a specific city